Lance Bass: Sexual orientation

 The thing is, I'm not ashamed – that's the one thing I want to say.
 I don't think it's wrong, I'm not devastated going through this.
 I'm more liberated and happy than I've been my whole life.
 I'm just happy.

 Bass's announcement received a large amount of media attention.
 The American public's reaction was generally positive, with Bass receiving "overwhelming support" from many teenagers and young adults who grew up listening to 'N Sync.
 However, Bass received criticism from the LGBT community when he referred to himself and his friends as "straight-acting" in his People interview, stating, "I call them the SAGs – the straight-acting gays.
 We're just normal, typical guys.
 I love to watch football and drink beer."
-This comment angered some members of the LGBT community, who believed that Bass not only implied that effeminate gay men were not 'normal', but further enforced unneeded stereotypes.
+This comment angered some members of the LGBTQ community, who believed that Bass not only implied that effeminate gay men were not 'normal', but further enforced unneeded stereotypes.
 In a 2007 interview with The Advocate, Bass called his comment a "mistake" and noted that he was unaware of the negative implications surrounding the term.
 Bass stated, "Every community is hard to please.
 Our community is very fickle.
 It's a touchy community because it's the last civil rights movement we have left here in America.
 So when someone new like myself comes along and says off-the-mark things, yeah, I can see how people would get pissed."

 Bass found himself in the midst of further controversy later that year when he, along with then-boyfriend Reichen Lehmkuhl, was awarded 2006 Human Rights Campaign Visibility Award on October 7, 2006.
 The Washington Blade printed a guest editorial from a longtime HRC supporter who claimed that neither recipient had done enough to deserve the award and that The Human Rights Campaign was simply capitalizing on Bass's fame to sell tickets.
 The Human Rights Campaign stood by Bass and defended his award, responding to critics by saying, "Bass is the biggest music star since Melissa Etheridge to come out, and maybe some people think HRC should just ignore these moments of cultural significance, but his declaration did initiate a positive, national conversation that continues today."